gitlabhq/gitlab-recipes/install/CentOS_6.md

 # Overview

 The GitLab installation consists of setting up the following components:

-1. Installing the operating system (CentOS 6.3 Minimal) and Packages / Dependencies
+1. Installing the base operating system (CentOS 6.3 Minimal) and Packages / Dependencies
 2. Ruby
 3. System Users
 4. Gitolite
-5. Database
-6. GitLab
+5. GitLab
-7. Nginx

 ----------

-# Installing the operating system (CentOS 6.3 Minimal)
+# 1. Installing the operating system (CentOS 6.3 Minimal)

 We start with a completely clean CentOS 6.3 "minimal" installation which can be accomplished by downloading the appropriate installation iso file.
 Just boot the system of the iso file and install the system.